-Can I deduct the interest on my RV loan?
+Can I deduct the interest paid on my RV loan?

 Unless you’re paying cash for your RV, you’ll probably take out a loan to finance the purchase.
-Naturally, you want a low-interest rate and great terms.
+Naturally, you want an RV loan with a competitive interest rate and great terms.
 You should also look into whether you can deduct the interest you pay on that loan.

 What the IRS says